soklet/soklet/README.md

 }
 ```

+You'll need to pick a ```Server``` implementation.

+* Jetty support is provided by [soklet-jetty](https://github.com/soklet/soklet-jetty)
+* Experimental Tomcat support is provided by [soklet-tomcat](https://github.com/soklet/soklet-tomcat)

+Jetty is recommended unless you have special requirements.

 ## Resource Methods

 Soklet's main job is mapping Java methods to URLs.
 We refer to these methods as  _resource methods_.